2025 interception of outbound calls to Iran: Description

 Other variations featured philosophical musings or attempts to engage the caller in conversation, such as asking "Who are you?" or playing eerie music before the voice activated.
-The voices were described as synthetic, possibly 'generated by AI', while static and not interactive.
+The voices were described as robotic or AI generated.

 Calls were typically diverted without ring time.
 Some labeled this as potential interception at the network level.

 No definitive attribution to the phenomenon has been confirmed as of mid-August 2025.